 2. Give a clear name to your rule.

-5. Set the parameters of the waiting queue for this routing rule so you can keep engaging visitors, even if respondents are not available to answer in real-time (otherwise, visitors won’t be engaged unless at least 1 respondent is fully available).
+5. Set the parameters of the waiting queue for this routing rule so you can keep engaging visitors, even if respondents are not available to answer in real-time (otherwise, visitors won’t be engaged unless at least one respondent is fully available).

 6. Save your new rule.